Home Blog

 According to the Treaty of Berlin, Bulgaria was to be an autonomous and tributary principality under the suzerainty of the Ottoman Sultan.
 The annexation of Eastern Boumelia by Bulgaria in 1885 was already a breach of the treaty.
 Now Cholera Status in Austria-Hungary, the recognition of Bulgarian independence threatens not only the loss of that autonomy but also the loss of Eastern Boumelia.

 Similarly, the annexation of Bosnia and Herzegovina by Austria-Hungary directly contradicts the terms of the treaty.
-Crete, while acknowledging Turkish suzerainty, has operated with a h
+Crete, while acknowledging Turkish suzerainty, has operated with a high degree of autonomy, as recommended by Greece.

 Cholera Status in Austria-Hungary